amania-Jailbreak/AstroDB/README.md

 # AstroDB

 Database used by AstroNetwork (prototype)

-It is currently written in Python, but the language will change in the future.